 Do you get it now why the entries against the trend are so insecure?

 That’s because we all pay attention only to the extremes while looking at the chart history.
 Of course, all the set-up made on them are profitable since they are extremes.

-The price really did go down after the doji.
+The price did go down after the Doji.
 It is still not clear, whether it will go further downwards or reverse and the uptrend will continue.
 However, the thing is that the price can increase for a very long time without any pullbacks.

 You should also distinguish between trading against a certain trend (when you trade against it and try to enter the market against the trend) and range trading.
 That is when there is no certain price movement upwards or downwards but you observe some zigzag movements.
 Look at the example below:

-When you can’t really see whether the bulls or the bears are dominating the market, you should set smaller goals an trade the same way you usually do.
-That is, you trade from level to level since nobody can predict a direction of the price movement in case of range trading.
+When you can’t see whether the bulls or the bears are dominating the market, you should set smaller goals a trade the same way you usually do.
+That is, you trade from level to level since nobody can predict the direction of the price movement in case of range trading.
 We don’t know for sure whether it will bounce from the level or break it out and form a new trend.